Textualize/textual/docs/guide/events.md

 - If reduces the amount of imports.
 If you were to import ColorButton, you have access to the message class via `ColorButton.Selected`.
 - It creates a namespace for the handler.
 So rather than `on_selected`, the handler name becomes `on_color_button_selected`.
 This makes it less likely that your chosen name will clash with another message.

+## Sending events

+In the previous example we used [emit()][textual.message_pump.MessagePump.emit] to send an event to it's parent.
+We could also have used [emit_no_wait()][textual.message_pump.MessagePump.emit_no_wait] for non async code.
+Sending messages in this way allows you to write custom widgets without needing to know in what context they will be used.

+There are other ways of sending (posting) messages, which you may need to use less frequently.

+- [post_message][textual.message_pump.MessagePump.post_message] To post a message to a particular event.
+- [post_message_no_wait][textual.message_pump.MessagePump.post_message_no_wait] The non-async version of `post_message`.

+## Message handlers

+Most of the logic in a Textual app will be written in message handlers.
+Let's explore handlers in more detail.

 ### Handler naming

-Let's recap on the scheme that Textual uses to map messages classes on to a Python method name.
+Textual uses the following scheme to map messages classes on to a Python method.

 - Start with `"on_"`.
 - Add the messages namespace (if any) converted from CamelCase to snake_case plus an underscore `"_"`